Skip to content

 What We Do

-We are a student-led initiative closing the donor gap through three key pillars.
-We are an awareness organization, not a registry.
-We partner with Be The Match® to connect potential donors to the official national registry.
+Closing the gap through three pillars of impact.
+We partner withNMDP (formerly Be The Match®)to connect potential donors to the national registry.

 Educate